relxd/lxd-sdk/docs/InstancesApi.md

 <a name="getInstancesByNameState"></a>
 # **getInstancesByNameState**
-> GetInstancesByNameStateResponse getInstancesByNameState(name, recursion, filter)
+> BackgroundOperationResponse getInstancesByNameState(name, recursion, filter)